dakotalw/dangers-of-stochastic-parrots-presentation/README.md

 #### Environmental Concerns

 With the ongoing climate crisis, there has been a big push for companies to be more responsible with their emissions, particularly carbon dioxide emissions.
+Carbon dioxide has been shown to be one of the major greenhouse gases involved in the acceleration of global warming.

+When discussing environemental concerns, this paper leans heavily on the findings in 'Energy and Policy Considerations for Deep Learning in NLP' by Strubell et al., so a majority of the information that I will be discussing here will have come from this paper.

-It is estimated that a human will use 5 tons of carbon dioxide emissions (CO<sub>2</sub>e) per year in 2017.
-According to 'Energy and Policy Considerations for Deep Learning in NLP' by Strubell et al., a single training of a large transformer can take upwards of 280 tons CO<sub>2</sub>e.
+It is estimated that a human will generate 5 tons of carbon dioxide emissions (CO<sub>2</sub>e) per year in 2017.
+It is noted in 'Energy and Policy Considerations' a single training of a large transformer can take upwards of 280 tons CO<sub>2</sub>e.
 It is noted that hardly any of the energy sources that cloud computing services utilize are renewable.
 Listed below are a series of models that were examined for environemental costs in Strubell et al.'s paper:

 <img src="figures/figure2.png" alt="alt text" width="800">

 The authors note how this high cost is not necessairly a bad thing as long as there is an improvement in accuracy.
 This was tested with the task of machine translation, a field where large language models had previously shown performance gains.
-It was estimated that in an English-to-German translation task, it costed 150,000 dollars and an unreported CO<sub>2</sub>e increase to raise the BLEU score (similarity between machine and human translation) by 0.1.
+It was estimated that in an English-to-German translation task using neural architecture, it costed 150,000 dollars and an unreported CO<sub>2</sub>e increase to raise the BLEU (bilingual evaluation understudy - similarity between machine and human translation) score by 0.1.

+**Note:** BLEU is defined as a scale from 0-1, but the change seen was defined by the authors as 29.6 -> 29.7

-To bridge our discussion between environmental and social concerns, I want to bright to light another point that the author makes on how those communities who are generally most affected by climate change are generally those who will benefit from a large language model the least.
+To bridge our discussion between environmental and social concerns, I want to bright to light another point that the author makes on how those communities who are most affected by climate change are generally those who will benefit from a large language model the least.
 As an example, people who live in the Maldives are estimated to have their home country completely submerged by 2100, however only around 60 percent of the residents have access to the internet.
 For those that do have internet access, it is unlikely that large language models are being developed for Dhivehi speakers, further reducing the percentage of individuals who would benefit from these technologies.

+It can be proposed that there should be more effort into creating models in languages such as this, however this causes a double-edged sword as there are so many languages on Earth that the environmental cost of training an LM in so many languages would be massive.

 #### Social Concerns